subham-agrawall/DS_Algorithms/README.md

 # Multilayer Perceptron (MLP)

 Implementation of multilayer perceptron/neural network from scratch to understand and grasp basic concepts of Deep Learning.

+Requirements:
+1. numpy
+2. matplotlib
+3. scikit-learn

 Output plots:
 1. Generated dataset for classification